Step 4: Touch base with Search Console

 - Document the email address of any unauthorized user (in case it's helpful in the future), then delete the user from your site.
 For unauthorized owners, you'll need to both delete the owner and any possible verification tokens, such as a verification metatag on your homepage or a HTML file on your server.
 (More information.)

-- Investigate for unwanted settings changes in Webmaster Tools.
+- Investigate for unwanted settings changes in Search Console.
 Click the Gear icon , then click Site Settings to check for possible undesirable changes by the hacker such as a lower Crawl rate (perhaps with the goal to avoid search engine spiders).
 Also, check that nothing unusual is listed in the section Google Index > Remove URLs or Gear icon > Change of Address.

 Determine the nature of the attack

-The information in the Message Center and Security Issues in Webmaster Tools can help you determine whether your site was compromised in any of the following ways:
+The information in the Message Center and Security Issues in Search Console can help you determine whether your site was compromised in any of the following ways:

 - With spammy content that could reduce the quality and relevance of search results.